intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - `VERSIONS` Tab

     The Version History tab displays information on each version of the file.
-    Each time the file is modified, SharePoint creates a new version of the file to track the changes made.
+    Each time the file is modified, the version capable repositories create a new version of the file to track the changes made.
     From this tab, you can see and interact with the current version of the document, as well as all prior versions.

 #### Favorite On / Favorite Off